Report card: Grading the Seahawks’ Week 9 overtime win vs. the Tampa Bay Buccaneers

 Special teams

-What to do about Jason Myers who has now missed five field goals this season (12-17) after going 33-36 last year with the Jets?
-The worries that his 2018 Pro Bowl season was the outlier in his five-year NFL career may unfortunately be coming to fruition.
+What to do about Jason Myers, who now has missed five field goals this season (12 for 17) after going 33 for 36 last year with the Jets?
+The worries that his 2018 Pro Bowl season was the outlier in his five-year NFL career might unfortunately be coming to fruition.
 He missed two field goals and a PAT Sunday, and the miss at the end of regulation brought back too many ill memories of the Blair Walsh experience (Sebastian Janikowski at least made most of the really key ones last year).
 Seattle also allowed a 39-yard kickoff return late in the second quarter that could have resulted in a field goal for Tampa Bay.
 The only good news was a return-to-form day from Michael Dickson, who averaged 55.3 yards on three punts.

 Grade: D